 The RU is of moderate priority (Level 2) as it has C PES, moderate ecological importance, moderate SCI and high water resource use importance.
 The detail of available information also plays a role and there is no EWR site situated in the vicinity.
 This RU is in a C PES for the EcoStatus and due to the moderate ecological importance, the REC is set to maintain the PES REC.
 The recommended scenario does not impact on this RU, therefore the RQOs is set to maintain the REC of a C.

 Source: DWA (2013b).
-Model: RDRM (Hughes et al., 2013).

 A summary of the flow RQOs are provided below and the full EWR rule is provided in Appendix A.